T4 (Channel 4): Early history

 Early on in T4's run, programmes aimed at children often aired in addition to the content aimed at older viewers, with shows such as CatDog and 2 Stupid Dogs appearing in the early schedule of the strand.
 Around 2001, this was dropped and the strand refocused entirely towards the teen/youth market.

+T4 had a separate station identification on screen graphic from Channel 4 and E4.
+Channel 4 originally produced the strand in-house until 2002, when production was passed onto independent companies At It Productions and later Princess Productions.
 For the first few months of T4's life, its idents consisted of an animated spaceman like character.
 In 1999, this character instead appeared on the idents during the early morning pre-school shows, in addition to the weekend children's programmes that fell outside the T4 strand.
 These idents continued in use until 2004.

 T4 on E4, 2001

 After E4's launch in 2001, T4 initially also had a slot on the channel, however this was short lived.
 It also had an equally short lived Friday evening slot on Channel 4.
 Following the sale of Quiz Call by Channel 4, it was rumoured that a T4 channel was one of the proposals to fill the vacant slot on Freeview (and subsequently on satellite and cable).
 However, the plan is also thought to have been rejected by director of television Kevin Lygo, as the slot was filled by Film4 +1 (now replaced, in turn, by Channel 4 +1).